kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	- Fermentation of indigestible carbohydrates and
 		- production of fatty acids that the colonic mucosa can use as an energy source
-	- Degradation of bilirubin to stercobilin, urobilin and urobilinogen

-**NOTE** Colonic flora synthesize of vitamins B1, B2, B12 and vitamin K
+	- Degradation of bilirubin to stercobilin, urobilin and urobilinogen **NOTE** Colonic flora synthesize of vitamins B1, B2, B12 and vitamin K

 ### Q113
 Regarding *pulmonary blood flow*, which of the following statements is CORRECT?

 	A. Both hypoxia and hypercapnia result in constriction of smaller alveolar vessels - TRUE
-	B. Hypercapnia results in dilatation of smaller alveolar vessels - F
+	B. Hypercapnia results in dilatation of smaller alveolar vessels
-	C. Pulmonary arterioles play an important role in the regulation of pulmonary blood flow - F
+	C. Pulmonary arterioles play an important role in the regulation of pulmonary blood flow
-	D. Perfusion of blood with alveolar ventilation is better matched towards the base of the lung rather than at the apex - F
+	D. Perfusion of blood with alveolar ventilation is better matched towards the base of the lung rather than at the apex
-	E. Perfusion of blood with alveolar ventilation is better matched towards the apex of the lung rather than at the base - F
+	E. Perfusion of blood with alveolar ventilation is better matched towards the apex of the lung rather than at the base
 #### Answer: D. Perfusion of blood with alveolar ventilation is better matched towards the base of the lung rather than at the apex - *FALSE* = A. Both hypoxia and hypercapnia result in constriction of smaller alveolar vessels
 - Hypoxia and hypercapnia both cause constriction of *smaller alveolar vessel*
 	- Diverting blood to areas that are better oxygenated